Euno257/intro_jekyll/README.md

 ## Adding includes
 Make a new folder for includes and store the html files in it. let say we want to include header of our website from 'header.html' on a another html file you have to write <p><code> {{% include header.html %}} </code></p>

+## Add a mini database to your website
+Make a ' data' folder inside the main folder.
+This folder contains 3 types of data files .yml,.json & .csv format files to store the data.

+#### Now our website is ready and if you want to deploy it on github pages, upload all your files to 'gh-pages' branch.
+Lastly if you liked the tutorial, don't forget to Star!